 July First one-man show in Poznan opens at Arsenal Gallery, Poznan, Poland.
 As of now he will exhibit, at least abroad, under the name Ion Bitzan.

 November Irina, his only child, is born in Bucharest.

-In 2019, it is still unknown if the payment was ever claimed;
+It is still unknown if the payment was ever claimed;

 Receives Cultural Merit Order Class III

-Scottish gallerist Richard Demarco visits several artists's studios in Bucharest, including Bitzan's;
+Scottish gallerist Richard Demarco visits several artists's studios in Bucharest, including Bitzan's

 December Interview for the radio program "Arte Frumoase", at Radio România;

 Together with Paul Neagu, Peter Jacobi and Ritzi Jacobi exhibits at Bauzentrum Hamburg; the exhibition is itinerated at Richard Demarco Gallery, Edinburgh;

 Correspondence from artist and friend Paul Neagu (1938-2004);